Tarphius floresensis

 Tarphius floresensis is a beetle species in the family Zopheridae endemic to Flores Island (Azores).
 It is commonly named as an iron-clad beetle in English or Escaravelho-cascudo-da-mata in Portuguese.
-The genus Tarphius is evolutionarily old species to Azores.
+The genus Tarphius is an evolutionarily ancient species particular to the Azores.

 Description and ecology

-The medium size of the beetle is less than half centimeters.
+The average length of the beetle is less than half centimeters.
 It has small setae on its body, which makes the beetle to look "hairy".
 The general colour of the beetle is reddish or reddish-brown to dark brown.
-The dorsal part of the beetle is arcuate, dorsal surface is with dense rounded granules, each has one light setae on top.
+The dorsal part of the beetle is arcuate, while the dorsal surface is covered in dense rounded granules, each one with light setae on top.
+The beetle is incapable of flight.